- Practice Areas

 One way to check objectively if somebody is qualified to handle these types of cases is if they are board certified in civil trial law with the Florida Bar.
 That’s a process that’s not easy for attorneys to complete and requires judges and other attorneys to agree that this attorney is a specialist in civil trial law; it’s less than 1% of the attorneys in the state.

-If you look at those things and you find a board certified civil trial lawyer that only handles car accident cases and personal injury cases, that’s going to give you a leg up.
+If you look at those things and you find a board certified civil trial lawyer, that’s going to give you a leg up.

 I spoke with someone who was in a car accident.
 She was seriously injured and had some questions.
 One of the questions she had was, “What are some of the common mistakes that people make when they’re in a car accident?”
 I explained that there are several things that are big mistakes for people if they’re in a car accident.